the-shadow-0/flux-3d-canvas/README.md

 # 3. Start the development server
     npm run dev
-# Open http://localhost:5173 in your browser
+# 4. Open http://localhost:5173 in your browser

-**For a production build & preview:
+** For a production build & preview:

     npm run build
     npm run serve